University of Bedfordshire: Bedford Campus

-The Bedford campus includes a Physical Education and Sport Science Centre used to train athletes in the 2012 Olympic Games, and a Bedford Campus Centre boasting a 280-seat theatre, dance studios, a restaurant and social spaces for students.
+The Bedford campus includes a Physical Education and Sport Science Centre, and a Bedford Campus Centre with a theatre, dance studios, a restaurant and social spaces for students.
+The 280-seat arena stage theatre is one of the largest in Bedfordshire.
 Liberty Park, on-site accommodation, offers 500 en-suite study bedrooms.

 The Library was designed by van Heyningen and Haward Architects as a gateway to the campus.
 The building was completed in 2001 and provides approximately 360 individual study spaces, teaching space, staff work areas and traditional library services.
 There is also the Gateway building which offers teaching and informal learning spaces, lecture theatres and a student service centre over three storeys.

 Mary Seacole, Aylesbury Campus

 The university's Mary Seacole Campus opened in February 2020 at the Stoke Mandeville Hospital in Aylesbury and in partnership with Buckinghamshire Healthcare NHS Trust (BHT).

 The three-storey building, located on the hospital site, provides a specialist skills lab, set out as a hospital ward with state-of-the-art audio visual technology.
 There are also a suite of classrooms, a library, social learning spaces and computer study facilities.